A group from a map and orbit equivalence: Some metric spaces associated to

-\begin{Prop} If $\Phi$ and $\Phi'$ are two piecewise homeomorphisms of $S^1$ with the same combinatorics, i.e. the same permutations $\zeta$ and $\iota$, the same properties (SE), (EC), (E+), (E-), (CS) with the same slope, then the graphs $\Gamma_{\Phi}$ and $\Gamma_{\Phi '}$ are homeomorphic. \end{Prop} \begin{proof} Since the combinatorics are the same, all the combinatorial data used in the constructions: $k(j)$, $\gamma$ and $\delta$ are the same for $\Phi$ and $\Phi'$.
-The identification of type {\it(ii-v)} defines vertices with two incoming edges, and $2N-2$ outgoing edges, by condition (\ref{k(j)-image}) in the proof of Lemma \ref{affin-diffeo}.
-The vertices of types (i) and {\it(ii-e)} have one incoming edge and $2N-1$ out going edges by condition (SE).
-The identifications process could be quite different for different maps but each resulting vertex has the same structure, even as a labeled graph.
-Therefore the two graphs are homeomorphic. \end{proof}
+\begin{Prop} If $\Phi$ and $\Phi'$ are two piecewise homeomorphisms of $S^1$ with the same combinatorics i.e., the same permutations $\zeta$ and $\iota$, the same properties $\rm(SE),$ $\rm(EC),$ $\rm(E\pm),$ $\rm(CS\textrm{-}\lambda)$ with the same slope $\lambda$, then the graphs $\Gamma_{\Phi}$ and $\Gamma_{\Phi '}$ are homeomorphic. \end{Prop} \begin{proof} Since the combinatorics are the same, all the combinatorial data used in the constructions: $k(j)$, $\gamma$ and $\delta$ are the same for $\Phi$ and $\Phi'$.
+The identification of type ({\it ii}-$\mathscr{V}$) defines vertices with two incoming edges, and $2N-2$ outgoing edges, by condition (\ref{k(j)-image}) in the proof of Lemma \ref{affin-diffeo}.
+The vertices of types $(i)$ and ({\it ii}-$\mathscr{E}$) have one incoming edge and $2N-1$ outgoing edges by condition (SE).
+The sequence of identifications that occur for the two maps can be quite different (see (1) and (2) in the proof of Lemma \ref{vertexInterval}) but each resulting vertex has the same structure.
+Therefore the two graphs are homeomorphic.
+Notice that the two maps $\Phi$ and $\Phi'$ are in general quite different and in particular non-conjugate. \end{proof} \begin{Ex} To illustrate the possible types of identification, as mentioned in the proof of Lemma \ref{vertexInterval} and Proposition \ref{GammaHomeo}, let us consider the following example:\\ for $\zeta=(1\, 2\, \overline{1}\, \overline{2}\, 5\, 6\, \overline{5}\, \overline{6} )$ we have $\delta=(1\, \overline{2}\, \overline{1}\, 2 \, 5 \, \overline{6}\, \overline{5}\, 6)$ and $k(j)=4$ for all $j$.
+If $j=1$ and $\mathscr{z}^4$ is the point given by condition {\rm(EC)}, Figures \ref{i1} and \ref{i2} exhibit two possible identifications, here at some levels up to 8. \end{Ex}